902 457 6567 | counselling@msvu.ca | EMF 141

 Cancellation Policy

-If you are not able to make it to your scheduled appointment, please let us know at least 24 hours in advance.
+If you are not able to make it to your scheduled appointment, we appreciate you letting us know at least 24 hours in advance.
 You can cancel your appointment using the Jane App or by calling 902 457 6567 or e-mailing counselling@msvu.ca.
 This allows us the opportunity to move a student on our waiting list into an appointment slot.
 If you arrive 15 minutes or later for your appointment it will be rescheduled so that other appointments can remain on time.

 No-Show Policy